 Where to watch Zero Hour:

-Dan Brown’s Langdon, Peacock (TBD)
+Dan Brown’s The Lost Symbol, Peacock (TBD)

 Last but not least, our final adventure series is one that is still yet to come – and is certainly making a lot of noise already.

 In January 2020, it was confirmed that Dan Brown’s The Lost Symbol (formally known as Langdon or Dan Brown’s Ladagon) was given a formal pilot order by NBC.
 While in March of 2021, NBCU streaming service Peacock picked up the show to series.
 With the first trailer for the upcoming series debuting on May 17th.

 Author Dan Brown gave life to the Robert Langdon character with his series of five fictional thriller mystery novels featuring the Harvard professor with particular expertise in the history of art and symbology: Angels & Demons, The Da Vinci Code, The Lost Symbol, Inferno, and Origin.

 In 2006, The Da Vinci Code was made into a feature film with Tom Hanks playing Langdon.
 And it was continued with Angels & Demons in 2009 and Inferno in 2016.
 Now, The Lost Symbol is being used as the inspiration for this series, Dan Brown’s The Lost Symbol.

 Ashley Zukerman will play a younger version of the famed Harvard symbologist Robert Langdon, who must save his mentor by solving a string of deadly puzzles and stop a global conspiracy in the process.